-The Texas Main Street Program (TMSP) will positively influence and impact the economic health and the preservation of important historic resources in Texas and our work with local communities throughout the state will help achieve the goals of the Texas Historical Commission.
-Through guidance from the TMSP, designated local Main Street programs will be organizationally sound and their historic town centers will be visually improved and economically viable.
+The TMSP will positively impact the economic vitality and thoughtful preservation of important historic resources in Texas.
+In addition, our work with local communities will help achieve the goals of the Texas Historical Commission.
+Through guidance from the TMSP, designated local Main Street programs will achieve thoughtfully designed, sensitively preserved, and economically vibrant town centers.

-Through strong belief that historic commercial resources and their appropriate preservation is a major contributor to the overall economic, social and cultural vitality of a community, the staff of the Texas Main Street Program shall exhibit great passion, interest and enthusiasm for assisting local stakeholders as they revitalize their historic town centers.
-To that end, we view ourselves as public servants working in harmony to help local communities meet their objectives.
+We believe that a community’s unique historic resources are valuable, and that the appropriate preservation of these resources contributes to the community’s overall economic, social, and cultural vitality.
+We also believe that a sound organization—one that seeks to cultivate volunteers, foster organizational partnerships, and create inclusive communities—is necessary for true transformation.
+Embracing these beliefs, the staff of the TMSP shall exhibit great passion and enthusiasm for assisting local stakeholders as they revitalize their historic town centers.
+We view ourselves as public servants working in harmony with local communities as they strive to meet their objectives.

-- Organization: Partnerships are essential for successful preservation-based downtown ?revitalization.
+Organization: Partnerships are essential for successful preservation-based downtown revitalization.
 Through a solid Main Street structure, many groups that share an interest in the health of downtown come together to work toward an agreed-upon vision for downtown and thus, for the community.

-- Promotion: This aspect of the Approach is utilized to market a unified, quality image of the business district as the center of activities, goods and services.
+Promotion: This aspect of the Approach is utilized to market a unified, quality image of the business district as the center of activities, goods and services.

-- Design: Capitalizing on the downtown’s unique physical assets and heritage, design activities such as building rehabilitations, utilization of preservation-based tools and ordinances and effective planning practices help to create an active district and maintain its authenticity.
+Design: Capitalizing on the downtown’s unique physical assets and heritage, design activities such as building rehabilitations, utilization of preservation-based tools and ordinances and effective planning practices help to create an active district and maintain its authenticity.

-- Economic Vitality: In this area, a targeted program is developed to identify new market opportunities for the commercial district, find new uses for historic commercial buildings, and stimulate investment in property.
+Economic Vitality: In this area, a targeted program is developed to identify new market opportunities for the commercial district, find new uses for historic commercial buildings, and stimulate investment in property.